theisro/LEKHA/README.md

 http://theisro.org

-## Lists, Exhibition and Knowledge Hierarchies for the Arts - LEKHA
 ## Lists, Exhibition and Knowledge Hueristics for the Arts - LEKHA

 Lekha aims to make artist archives easier and more accessible.